MILI Dribbling Lessons

 Standards: VI.
 Economics

-Lesson: COMPARATIVE ECONOMIC SYSTEMS
+Lesson: COMPARATIVE ECONOMIC SYSTEMS (grades 6-12)

 Overview: Students research the economic systems of a communist country and a third-world country and compare them to the United States, guided by questions and using information from the CIA World Factbook website.
 Students will compare one country with another by reference to factors associated with economic performance.
 Students will define market economies, demand economies, and developing economies.